specklesystems/speckle-docs/automate/create-function.md

    :::

 4. **Repository Management**
-   The function wizard creates a GitHub repository under your account.
+   The function wizard creates a private GitHub repository under your account.
-   - **Public vs Private**: Whether to keep this repository public or private depends on your team's open-source or source-available development approach.
+   - **Public vs Private**: Whether you keep this repository private or make it public depends on your team's open-source or source-available development approach.
 Speckle Automate supports both public and private repositories.
-   - **Personal or Organisational Accounts**: Depending on your setup and collaboration needs, you can publish functions from either your personal GitHub account or an organisation's account.
+   - **Personal or Organisational Accounts**: Depending on your setup and collaboration needs, you can publish functions from your GitHub account or an organisation's account.
+Your published function can also be moved from one to the other.

    ::: tip 💡 **Important**
    Carefully manage repository access based on your team's workflows and requirements.